-In reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
+Employee argues that she was unfairly let go and that the CLDF contained fraudulent information.
+However, in reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-Moreover, according to the CLDF, Employee received a total score of forty-one and a half (41.5) after all of the factors outlined above were tallied and scored.
-The next lowest colleague who was retained received a total score of sixty-two and a half (62) points.
-Employee has not proffered any evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this case.
-29
+Moreover, according to the CLDF, Employee received a total score of seventeen and a half (17.5) points after all of the factors outlined above were tallied and scored.
+The next lowest colleagues who were retained received a total score of fifty (50) points.
+Employee has not proffered any evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this case.29